Make-Magazine/makerfaire/wp-content/plugins/gravity-forms-custom-post-types/readme.txt

 7. Setting: Mapping a Single Line Text field to a taxonomy (and enabling Enhanced UI)

 == Changelog ==

+= 3.1.27 =
+* Fixed an issue where term names were not displayed for multi-value fields like Checkboxes and Multi-selects in the Entry List and Entry Detail views.

+= 3.1.26 =
+* Updated "Tested up to" to WordPress 5.9.

 = 3.1.25 =
 * Fixed PHP 8 deprecation notices about required parameters after optional parameters.